-NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2019 ANNUAL MEETING OF STOCKHOLDERS

-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders of Artisan Partners Asset Management Inc. will be held at Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Wednesday, May 23, 2018, at 9:30 a.m., local time to consider and vote upon:
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders of Artisan Partners Asset Management Inc. will be held at Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Tuesday, May 21, 2019, at 9:30 a.m., local time to consider and vote upon:

-- 1. The election of seven directors to serve until the 2019 annual meeting of stockholders. - 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - 3.
+- 1. The election of seven directors to serve until the 2020 annual meeting of stockholders. - 2.
+An advisory vote to approve the compensation of our named executive officers. - 3.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019. - 4.
 Any other business as may properly come before the Annual Meeting or any adjournments thereof.

-Stockholders who owned shares of our stock as of the close of business on March 28, 2018, are entitled to attend and vote at the Annual Meeting and any adjournments thereof.
+Stockholders who owned shares of our stock as of the close of business on March 27, 2019, are entitled to attend and vote at the Annual Meeting and any adjournments thereof.